5 Ways to Soothe Dogs Who Don't like Fireworks on July 4th

 Create a safe space for them inside the house.

 Choose a room without windows or windows that have noise-cancelling curtains.
 If your pup has a crate, make it comfortable with a soft blanket and their favorite toy.
 It wouldn’t hurt to put a blanket over the top of it, too.
+Playing soothing music can also calm their nerves.
 Don’t forget to check on your pup from time to time, pet them, and give them a yummy treat to chew on.

 Set up an indoor potty spot.